Unique Insurance Group Pty Ltd

 PRODUCT DISCLOSURE STATEMENT (PDS)

-You will be provided with a Product Disclosure Statement/s (PDS) containing information about key features of the financial product, significant risks and benefits, the cooling off period and fees associated with the financial product that will assist you to make an informed decision about whether the product is appropriate for you.
+Upon request, you will be provided with a Product Disclosure Statement/s (PDS) containing information about key features of the financial product, significant risks and benefits, the cooling off period and fees associated with the financial product that will assist you to make an informed decision about whether the product is appropriate for you.
 It is usually created by the Financial Institution providing the product.

 WHO WE ACT FOR